maxmind/libmaxminddb/index.md

 # DATA STRUCTURES

-All data structures exported by this library's `maxmindb.h` header are typedef'd in the form `typedef struct foo_s { ... } foo_s` so you can refer to them without the `struct` prefix.
+All data structures exported by this library's `maxminddb.h` header are typedef'd in the form `typedef struct foo_s { ... } foo_s` so you can refer to them without the `struct` prefix.